-On March 31, 2024, the Company had total cash and cash equivalents of \$13.1 million, negative working capital of \$26.6 million, and cash flow used in operating activities of \$2.2 million for the three months ended March 31, 2024.
-The Company will have insufficient cash to fund its operations for the next 12 months if the Company's sales do not improve or if they decline; if the Company's margins do not improve or if they decline; and/or if the Company's selling, general and administrative expenses increase.
+On September 30, 2024, the Company had total cash and cash equivalents of \$19.0 million, negative working capital of \$13.2 million, and cash flow provided by operating activities of \$13.6 million for the nine months ended September 30, 2024.
+The Company will have insufficient cash to fund its operations for the next 12 months if the Company's sales do not improve or if they decline; if the Company's margins do not improve or if they decline; if the Company's selling, general and administrative expenses increase; and/or debt obligations due within 12 months mature without extension or refinancing.
 The Company's ability to sustain profitability and positive cash flows from operations is subject to material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.

-In assessing whether the going concern assumption was appropriate, management took into account all relevant information available about the future including, but not limited to, all relevant information available about the twelve-month period following March 31, 2024.
+In assessing whether the going concern assumption was appropriate, management took into account all relevant information available about the future including, but not limited to, all relevant information available about the 12-month period following September 30, 2024.
 To address its financing requirements, the Company will seek financing through debt and equity financings (which may include use of an at-the-market offering program and/or rights offerings to existing shareholders) and non-core asset sales.
 The Company will also seek to improve its sales and cash flows by prioritizing certain products and projects with a greater expected return and reduce operating costs by streamlining its operations and support functions.
 While the Company has been successful in obtaining financing to date, and believes it will be able to obtain sufficient funds in the future and ultimately achieve profitability and positive cash flows from operations, the Company's ability to raise capital may be adversely impacted by: market conditions that have resulted in a lack of normally available financing in the cannabis industry; the Company's ongoing litigation matters; increased competition and price compression across the industry; the industry's inability to quickly eliminate Canada's large illicit cannabis market, and overall negative investor sentiment in light of inflation and global conflicts.
 Accordingly, there can be no assurance that the Company will achieve profitability, or secure financing on terms favourable to the Company or at all.